x3zapper/tp/docs/UserGuide.md

 ### Filtering persons by tags: `filter`

 The `filter` command allows the user to display a list of persons whose tags match **all of the specified keywords**.
-This helps users quickly narrow down their customer relation book to relevant entries.
+This helps users quickly narrow down their contact list to relevant entries.

 Format: `filter TAG [MORE_TAGS]...`